[Images of indigenous people shown in this post were taken with enthusiastic consent and appropriate compensation. Learn more about why this matters.]

 The most common traditional Peruvian weaving style involves tying a number of strands to a static object like a poster pole and tying the other end around the weaver’s own waist.
 In this photograph from my immersive Peruvian weaving experience, you can see a weaver’s eye view of weaving a simple belt.

 Quechua women are masters not only of weaving but also of creating dyes.
-Rather than relying on whatever tent and tone a organic dye creates on any given day, the Quechua weavers are able to add substances like salt, lime, or other modifiers that allow them to slightly tint or change the tone of a particular fiber die.
+Rather than relying on whatever tint and tone an organic dye creates on any given day, the Quechua weavers are able to add substances like salt, lime, or other modifiers that allow them to slightly tint or change the tone of a particular fiber die.